Everybody enjoys physical safety and feels secure. People are free from

 society, including the level of violence.

-The third indicator is perceptions of safety.
-Feeling unsafe
+The third indicator is fear of crime.
+Feeling unsafe harms

 options in life.
-However, there is some evidence that fear is not
+However, there is some evidence fear is not

 necessarily linked to the actual risk of becoming a crime victim.
 For